 Take care of you: Supporting someone with depression is not an easy task – over time it can cause you to become frustrated or burnt out.
 Find a therapist if you need someone to talk to and join a support group.
 Make time for hobbies, exercise, friends, and family.

-Why Seek Inpatient Treatment at Valley Behavioral Health System in Fort Smith, Arkansas
+Why Consider Treatment for Depression at Valley Behavioral Health System in Fort Smith, Arkansas

-Valley Behavioral Health understands that there is not one standard approach to the treatment of depression, which is why we provide our clients with individualized care.
+At our behavioral health center, we understand that there is no one standard approach to the treatment of depression, which is why we provide our clients with individualized care.
 At our center, we make sure that the patient always comes first.
 Our peaceful campus provides our clients with the safety and comfort needed to begin their journey toward healing.
-We focus upon the strengths our clients have within them and work together to create a plan of care for his or her stay with us.
+We focus on the strengths our clients have within them and work together to create a plan of care for his or her stay with us.

-Upon arrival at Valley Behavioral Health System, you will undergo a comprehensive assessment that will help our psychiatrist get a clearer picture of your specific treatment needs.
+Upon arrival at our mental health rehab center, you will undergo a comprehensive assessment that will help our psychiatrist get a clearer picture of your specific treatment needs.
 Our multidisciplinary treatment team will work alongside you and your loved ones to create a plan of care that meets your current and aftercare needs.
-Your treatment plan may include the following options:
+Your rehab plan may include the following options:

 Medication may be used in the short-term to help control the symptoms of your depression, allowing you to fully engage in the recovery process.
 Others may need longer-term medication management for the existence of other medical conditions or disorders.
 Medication usage will be monitored by our medical staff and adjusted as needed.